Meet Our Team

 Latrieva Boston

-I am honored to be able to lead this agency and work along side people who want to make the world a better place for everyone.
-My youngest child is diagnosed with Angelman Syndrome and there are many challenges but are so many more joys in being her mom.
-It is because of her I found this career path.
+I am honored to be able to lead this agency and work alongside people who want to make the world a better place for everyone.
+My youngest child is diagnosed with Angelman Syndrome, and there are many challenges, but there are so many more joys in being her mom.
+It is because of her that I found this career path.
 I love being able to help families and youth and connect with them so that they know they are not alone.

-"See the good in people and help them" - Ghandi
+"See the good in people and help them" - Gandhi

 Robin Hicks